 Lastly, get with some people and begin talking about Jesus.
 Don’t talk about “Christianity,” talk about Jesus.
-Read the words of Jesus together, including the book of Revelation.
-They don’t need to be strangers.
+Read the words of Jesus together.
 Start with some friends, or even your own family, who can sit around a table to talk.
 Openly give Jesus the glory in every area of your life.
 Saying it out loud is the active ingredient in this step.

 Begin to ask the Holy Spirit for opportunities to talk about Jesus with an unsaved friend.
 You may begin to recognize more natural opportunities to talk about Jesus.
 No one in the Welsh Revival would have heard about Jesus if no one opened their mouth and spoke about Him.

 I am making a commitment to these four conditions over the next three months, and I want to invite you to join me.
 Share these four points with someone who can hold you accountable like a close friend or spouse.
 As a note to spouses, have grace knowing that each of these four areas will immediately be tested.